 While a parting line might seem harmless, it is very important in determining the usefulness of a part.
 This is because its position is influential in helping designers and molders decide where to insert other features of the part.
 If a machinist places an important feature on the wrong side of the parting line, it could lead to serious issues with the whole injection molding process.

-This article will fully explain the formation process of parting lines, the different types of parting line in injection molding and how to consider them while designing your part.
+This article will fully explain the formation process of parting lines, the different types of parting lines in injection molding, and how to consider them while designing your part.
 Stay with us till the end to find out the best guide to optimize parting lines.

 How are Parting Lines Formed?

 The formation of parting lines is a result of the injection molding process itself rather than any error.
 Generally, the mold machinists use for producing injection molded parts is divided into two halves (known as the fixed half and the moving half).
 When the machinists close the mold body, the mold halves (known as the core plates) and the surface of the cavity make a parting line between both halves of the part.

 On most occasions, the parting line of a molded product is perpendicular to the opening direction of the mold used to make the product.
 When the machinist opens the mold and removes the cooled and solidified part, the moving half of the mold moves and separates from the fixed half (which is stationary).
 This explains the full process of the formation of the parting line.

 However, machinists sometimes make the structure of the mold be parted several times from various directions.
 This procedure is known as multi-step parting.

 Types of Parting Lines